 Sustaining injuries in a car accident can be a terrifying and painful experience.
 No one ever wants to be involved in a car crash, but accidents happen frequently on the roadways—often due to someone else’s negligence.
 A red-light runner, an illegal left turn, someone driving the wrong way on a one-way road: all of these things are acts of negligence that can cause a destructive accident and result in injury or death.
-If you were hurt in a road crash and want to talk to a car accident lawyer in Blue Springs about potentially taking legal action against the person liable for your injuries, the car accident injury specialists at Mayer & Rosenberg, P.C. can help you navigate your legal options as an accident victim.
+If you were hurt in a road crash and want to talk to a car collision lawyer about potentially taking legal action against the person liable for your injuries, the car accident injury specialists at Mayer & Rosenberg, P.C. can help you navigate your legal options as an accident victim.

 The Association for Safe International Road Travel reported that more than 3,000 deaths per day take place all over the world due to traffic accidents.
 The National Highway traffic Safety Administration released data showing that 930 fatalities were reported in the state of Missouri in 2017.
 There was an even split between types of regions these accidents took place in, with 465 reported in urban areas and 465 reported in rural areas.
 Nationally, more than 37,000 people are estimated to lose their lives in traffic accidents annually, and more than 2 million people are injured in these accidents in the United States each year.